marb61a/Course-Notes/Misc/Data Protection/Build Security Incident Response for GDPR data protection.md

 Play
 85. Gathering Info & Exfiltrate

-    9min

-Play
-86. Final thoughts and other documents
+Final thoughts and other documents
-1min
-Play
+  -
+  -

-87. BONUS - Remember my first promise to you - get certified in less than 30 days?
+BONUS - Remember my first promise to you - get certified in less than 30 days?
-6min
-Start
+  -
+  -

-88. BONUS 2 - How to get more content and help me create more!
+BONUS 2 - How to get more content and help me create more!
-1min
+  -
+  -